MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background process.md

 The local debug workflow involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in Visual Studio Code, then Visual Studio Code launches the debuggers, and  Microsoft Edge or Chrome debugger launches a new browser instance as follows:

 1. The `launch.json` file configures the debugger in Visual Studio Code.
-Visual Studio Code runs the compound configurations `preLaunchTask`, `Pre Debug Check`, and `Start All`, which is defined in `.vscode/tasks.json` file.
+Visual Studio Code runs the compound configurations `preLaunchTask`, defined as `Pre Debug Check`, and `Start All` in `.vscode/tasks.json` file.

 2. Visual Studio Code launches the debuggers specified in the compound configurations, such as **Attach to Bot**, **Attach to Backend**, **Attach to Frontend**, and **Launch Bot**.